XtremeBean99/AI4/AI4.md

    - Suggested Python functions:
      - `socket` for creating network connections.
      - `base64.b64decode` for decoding the messages.
      - Look into Python's `socket` library to bind to the broadcasting port and listen for incoming messages.

+#### Step 5: Write a Script to Send Back the Decrypted Password

+1. **Scripting Hints**:
+   - The machine will send back the answer to any user that send it the secret password
+   - Suggested Python functions:
+     - `socket` for creating network connections.
+     - `sock.sendto` for sending the messages.
+     - Look into Python's `socket` library to bind to the broadcasting port and listen for incoming messages.

 #### Hints and Tips: